atkinsj/fts-elasticsearch/README.md

 Dovecot communicates to ES using HTTP/JSON queries.
 It supports automatic indexing and searching of e-mail.

-Although not yet at a stable 0.1 release, testing is so far proving fairly robust.
-Please report any issues with your various mail clients and set-ups.
+I'm hoping to approach a stable 0.1 release in the next week or so but I need testing across various mail clients and environments.
+Any help appreciated.

 ## Requirements
-* Minimum Dovecot version has not yet been determined
+* Dovecot 2.1+
 * JSON-C
 * ElasticSearch 1.0+ for your server